 If you just want to look up an individual patent or trademark, you can get that information without using bulk data.
 USPTO searchable data is viewable through various search interfaces on the USPTO Web site, as well as through some free and commercial Web sites.
 To search the patent databases, see Patent Full-Text Database.
 For pending and registered trademarks, see Trademark Electronic Search System (TESS).
 Additional search options are available from the USPTO Home page.

 3. Why is there a fee for some data products?

 The USPTO plans to eventually provide all data products online at no charge.
-Most data products are already available from USPTO for no charge.
-A few products are available from USPTO for a fee, either because they are provided on physical media or because of bandwidth considerations.
+Most data products are already available from the USPTO for no charge.
+A few bulk data products are available from USPTO for a fee, either because they are provided on physical media or because of bandwidth considerations.
 USPTO has made these products alternatively available online and at no charge from Reed Tech Patents or Reed Tech Trademarks

 4. How up-to-date are the datasets?